Carlos Santana Player Props: Brewers vs. White Sox

-The Milwaukee Brewers and Carlos Santana (.262 slugging percentage over his past 10 games, including one homer), battle starter Jesse Scholtens and the Chicago White Sox at Guaranteed Rate Field, Saturday at 7:15 PM ET.
+The Milwaukee Brewers, including Carlos Santana (.167 on-base percentage in past 10 games, 139 points below season-long percentage), take on starting pitcher Dylan Cease and the Chicago White Sox at Guaranteed Rate Field, Sunday at 2:10 PM ET.

-He had two hits (going 2-for-6) in his most recent appearance against the White Sox.
+He had a hitless performance in his previous game (0-for-4) against the White Sox.

 Carlos Santana Game Info & Props vs. the White Sox